 I wonder what Jenna would think if her son wanted to celebrate his masculinity with a little playacting as a cowboy, with a gun?
 Would that bring the same smile of joy and pure love that we see on her face in the J. Crew advertisement?
 Or would that be where she might draw the line?

 What do you think?
 Leave your comment below.

-Keith Ablow, MD is a psychiatrist, Fox News Contributor and New York Times best-selling author.
+Keith Ablow, MD is a psychiatrist, former Fox News Contributor and New York Times best-selling author.
 Contact him at www.keithablow.com.